Can GPs Prescribe ADHD Medication in New Zealand? What the New Rules Mean for Adults

 If I get a specialist assessment by a clinical psychologist, can I skip seeing a psychiatrist and go straight to my GP?

-Will it be cheaper to see a GP than a psychiatrist?
+Is it cheaper to see a GP than a psychiatrist?

-Access is likely to improve, but not overnight.
-Significant GP workforce shortages remain [11], and primary care services will need time to build training, supervision, and safe ADHD care pathways.
+Access is improving, but not overnight.
+Significant GP workforce shortages remain [11], and primary care services need time to build training, supervision, and safe ADHD care pathways.

-That said, current wait times are unacceptable.
-Around a third of adults seeking private ADHD care in New Zealand have waited over a year [12].
-New Zealanders deserve better, and these changes should expand options and ease pressure on specialist services over time.
+Wait times have been unacceptable.
+In recent years, around a third of adults seeking private ADHD care waited over a year [12].
+New Zealanders deserve better, and these changes will start to expand options and ease pressure on specialist services.

 Will the new rules resolve the ADHD medication shortage?

-Medication supply issues are unrelated to prescribing authority changes.
-The implementation date was delayed to February 2026 partly to allow time for supply stabilisation, but shortages may still persist.
+No. Medication supply issues are unrelated to prescribing authority changes.
+The implementation date was delayed to February 2026 partly to allow time for supply stabilisation, but shortages are expected to persist through 2026.

-Overall, these changes represent meaningful progress for adult ADHD care in Aotearoa New Zealand.
-They increase options, improve flexibility, and may reduce pressure on specialist services.
-However, ADHD diagnosis and treatment remain specialised, time-intensive work.
+Overall, this change has represented meaningful progress for adult ADHD care in Aotearoa New Zealand.
+It's increasing options, improving flexibility, and may reduce pressure on specialist services.
+However, ADHD care is still specialised, time-intensive work.
 It will still require careful assessment, trained clinicians, and realistic expectations.

 Stay informed, ask questions before booking appointments, and be patient as the system adapts.
 While this is not a quick fix, it is a step in the right direction.